simonknittel/discord-bot-api/README.md

 Discord Bot API
 ===
-This bot for Discord is basically a API for plugins such as a music bot or a raffle bot.
-You only have to add or develop your own plugins.
-You do not need to care about the command listening, discord instance initialization etc.
+This is a plugin based and configurable Discord bot.
+You can use plugins to play music, do a raffle or other things.
+You can even create your own ones!

 Need help?
 ---